-When it comes to silver investing there are 5 main myths that are in popular culture today.
+When it comes to silver investing, 5 main myths are in popular culture today.

 The first myth is that silver prices are sensitive economically (that silver prices are adversely affected by rising interest rates.)
 Untrue, there are regular fluctuations in interest rates that have no bearing, at all, on the prices of silver.

-Thirdly, there is the myth that silver is more plentiful than gold, when in fact there are a paltry 1.4 billion ounces to gold 3 billion ounces.
-Simple math should tell you that silver is definitely not more prevalent.
+Thirdly, there is the myth that silver is more plentiful than gold when there are a paltry 1.4 billion ounces to gold 3 billion ounces.
+Simple maths should tell you that silver is definitely not more prevalent.

-Lastly our myth number five: There are mass amounts of silver that will be recycled.
-This just isn’t true.
-While the jewelry industry does have a large lump of the silver currently mined, it is worth more as the jewelry or silverware than the base metal itself.
+Lastly, our myth number five: Silver recycle.
+This isn’t true.
+While the jewellery industry does have a large lump of the silver currently mined, it is worth more like the jewellery or silverware than the base metal itself.